New Jersey Solar Incentives in 2023

 There are two ways to measure how much solar panels cost in New Jersey.

-Price Per Watt (PPW) measures the cost of a solar project per Watt of solar capacity installed.
+Price Per Watt (PPW) measures the cost of a solar project per watt of solar capacity installed.

-- In the New Jersey, solar systems typically cost between $3 to $4.50 per Watt before incentives, and between $2 and $3 per Watt after incentives
+- In New Jersey, solar systems typically cost between $3 to $4.50 per Watt before incentives, and between $2 and $3 per Watt after incentives

 - PPW is a great way to compare quotes from multiple solar installers